Scientific Name: Moxostoma sp.

 Spawning activity occurs over cobble substrate in fast flowing water during the late winter/early spring when water temperatures approach 10.0-12.0 degrees (º) Celsius.
 The Sicklefin Redhorse appears to return to the same stream reach each year to spawn.
 It feeds on benthic macroinvertebrates and it shows a preference to forage on coarse substrates covered with river weed.

-Protected under the state Endangered Species Act.
+The Sicklefin Redhorse is listed in North Carolina as a threatened species and is protected.
 No Sicklefin Redhorse can be collected or killed without a permit from the NC Wildlife Resources Commission.